Medical Cannabis Patient Rights During a Police Stop

 Keep a few copies of any recommendations/certificates, caregiver agreements, any paperwork regarding the right to grow cannabis etc. Keep them safe and secure.

-Be mindful of neighbors, those you live with etc.
+Be mindful of neighbours, those you live with etc.

 If you are stopped and asked to volunteer information …